Aristide Briand: Activism

-At the same time he was prominent in the movement for the formation of trade unions, and at the congress of workers at Nantes in 1894, he secured the adoption of the labor union idea against the adherents of Jules Guesde.
+At the same time Briand was prominent in the movement for the formation of trade unions, and at the congress of workers at Nantes in 1894, he secured the adoption of the labor union idea against the adherents of Jules Guesde.
 From that time, Briand was one of the leaders of the French Socialist Party.
 In 1902, after several unsuccessful attempts, he was elected deputy.
 He declared himself a strong partisan of the union of the left in what was known as the Bloc, to check the reactionary deputies of the right.

 From the beginning of his career in the Chamber of Deputies, Briand was occupied with the question of the separation of church and state.
 He was appointed the reporter of the commission charged with the preparation of the 1905 law on separation, and his report at once marked him out as one of the coming leaders.
 He succeeded in carrying his project through with but slight modifications, and without dividing the parties upon whose support he relied.

 He was the principal author of the law of separation, but, not content with preparing it; he wished to apply it as well.
 The ministry of Maurice Rouvier was allowing disturbances during the taking of inventories of church property, a clause of the law for which Briand was not responsible.
 Consequently, he accepted the portfolio of Public Instruction and Worship in the Sarrien ministry (1906).
 So far as the chamber was concerned, his success was complete.
 But the acceptance of a position in a bourgeois ministry led to his exclusion from the Unified Socialist Party (March 1906).
 As opposed to Jaurès, he contended that the Socialists should co-operate actively with the Radicals in all matters of reform, and not stand aloof to await the complete fulfillment of their ideals.
 He himself was atheist.

 He became a freemason in the lodge Le Trait d'Union in July 1887 while the lodge did not record his name in spite of his repeated requests.
-The lodge declared "unworthy" to him on 6 September 1889.
+Le Trait d'Union Orient de Saint-Nazaire lodge had declared him "unworthy of belonging to the great masonic family on 6 September 1889".
 In 1895 he joined the lodge Les Chevaliers du Travail that was established in 1893.